TheElectronWill/Niol/README.md

       // Reacts to a disconnection
 	}
 	override def onError(e: Exception): Unit = {
       // Reacts to an exception.
-You can decide to rethrow an exception to stop the server, or to continue.
+You can decide to throw an exception to stop the server, or to continue.
 	}
 	// There are also onStart, onStarted, onStop and onStopped }
-final class MyAttach[A](i:A, c: SocketChannel, s: TcpServer[A]) extends ClientAttach[A](i,c,s) {
+final class MyAttach[A](i: A, c: SocketChannel, s: TcpServer[A]) extends ClientAttach[A](i,c,s) {
 	override def readHeader(buffer: NiolBuffer): Int = {
       // Parses the message's header
       // Returns the message's size